werf/werf/docs/site/_includes/en/installation/trdl_linux.md

 Make sure you have Git 2.18.0 or newer and [Docker](https://docs.docker.com/get-docker) installed.

-To run `werf` as a regular user you should have access to the Docker daemon.
-Create a user group `docker`.
-Please note that Docker itself creates this group during installation, and the command below is needed for safety reasons.
+To run `werf` as a regular user, you should have access to the Docker daemon.
+First, make sure the `docker` group exists:

 ```shell
 sudo groupadd docker